can-git/Information-Extraction-From-Unstructured-Texts/README.md

 The required CSV file can be accessed from the "results/" folder.
 The result is a negative log likelihood score of 0.16081.
 The leaderboard on the Kaggle site is as follows:
-[Kaggle for Course ARI5004](https://www.kaggle.com/competitions/bau-ari5004-fall22-a3/leaderboard), [Kaggle for Course AIN2001](https://www.kaggle.com/competitions/bau-ain2001-fall22-a4/leaderboard),
+[Kaggle for Course ARI5004](https://www.kaggle.com/competitions/bau-ari5004-fall22-a3/leaderboard), [Kaggle for Course AIN2001](https://www.kaggle.com/competitions/bau-ain2001-fall22-a4/leaderboard), According to the Leaderboard section of these competitions, 0.16081 ranks as number 2 out of 36 projects.

 ## Contributing
 This project is prepared for the ARI5004 (Deep Learning) course at Bahçeşehir University.